Speaker Johnson demands hard-line policies during a border visit as Ukraine aid hangs in the balance - The Boston Globe

-The trip to Eagle Pass, Texas, came as the Senate engages in delicate negotiations in hopes of striking a deal.
+The trip to Eagle Pass, Texas, came as the Senate engages in delicate negotiations in hopes of striking a deal on border policies that could unlock Senate GOP support for Biden’s $110 billion package for Ukraine, Israel, and other US security priorities.

-With the number of illegal crossings into the United States topping 10,000 on several days last month, the border city has been at the center of Republican Gov. Greg Abbott’s Operation Lone Star, his nearly $10 billion initiative that has tested the federal government’s authority over immigration and elevated the political fight over the issue.
+But Johnson, Republican of Louisiana, told The Associated Press during the border tour that he was holding firmly to the policies of a bill passed by House Republicans in May without a single Democratic vote.
+The bill, H.R.
+2, would revive many of the policies pursued by former President Donald Trump, build more of the border wall and impose new restrictions on asylum seekers.
+Democrats called the legislation “cruel” and “anti-immigrant,” and Biden promised a veto.

 Advertisement